justtheimpaler/k2/maven/git-releases-using-maven.md

 and tags the source code repository for us.
 All in one go in a controlled manner.
 To do this we'll need:

 1. Make sure git command line is installed with SSH keys to the git repo also installed
-2. Use a snapshot version in the pom.xml
+2. Use a snapshot version in the `pom.xml` file
-3. Tell Maven where Git Repository Is
+3. Tell Maven where Git repository is
-4. Make sure all changes are committed to git
+4. Make sure all changes are committed to the Git repository

+These items are explained below.

 ### 1. Git Can be Used from the Command Line

-You'll need to make sure the "git" command is installed, and that the SSH keys are also installed in the `<home>/.ssh` folder.
+You'll need to make sure the "git" command is installed, and that the SSH keys for the project(s) in question are also installed in the `<home>/.ssh` folder.
 Once that is ready you can test it by going to a folder where a git project was cloned to and type:

 ```bash
 git pull
 ```

-You should see something like `Already up to date.` or other message but not an authentication error.
+You should see something like `Already up to date` message or other message but not an authentication error.

 ### 2. Use a Snapshot Version